-Under the leadership of the City Manager's Office and administered by Finance staff, city departments collaborate to prepare the extensive annual budget report; as well as the required presentation material for City Council budget work sessions and the legally required citizen public hearing.
+Under the leadership of the City Administration's Office and administered by Finance staff, city departments collaborate to prepare the extensive annual budget report; as well as the required presentation material for City Council budget work sessions and the legally required citizen public hearing.
 At the public hearing, the City Manager's presentation recaps an overview of service levels and policy established with adoption of the budget.
 The Introduction section of the Annual Budget provides employment breakdown by department and a summary of financial information.

 Fiscal Year 2016-2017 Annual Budget Document

 The Annual Budget for FY 2016-17 totals $97,352,359, with $71 million or 73% of that figure tied to providing the business enterprise utility services of electric, natural gas and water resources.

 The annual budget report is divided into several different sections.
 To help orient, the primary sections are listed below with a brief description, as well as the ability to download the complete document: